knulli-cfw/knulli.org/docs/play/basic-inputs.md

 !!! info "Switch confirm/cancel in EmulationStation"

     By default, KNULLI follows the control scheme of Nintendo devices in all menus: ++"A"++ for *OK/confirm* and ++"B"++ for *cancel/back*.
 However, if you feel more familiar with the PlayStation scheme, press ++"Start"++ to bring up the main menu, go to *System settings* and find *Frontend Developer Options*.
 Here you will find a toggle to *Switch confirm & cancel buttons in EmulationStation*.

+!!! info "In-game prompts might not match the labels on your device"

+    Knulli is a CFW for retro gaming emulation which also supports certain ports of Linux games.
+The labels on the device are labeled Nintendo-style as explained in the table above: ++"A"++ is **east** (:material-gamepad-circle-right:), ++"B"++ is **south** (:material-gamepad-circle-down:), and so on.

+    It should be obvious, but since some users reported this as a "bug", please understand this:

+    Many games will prompt for button labels which **do not match** the labels printed on the buttons of your handheld.
+For example, if you play a PSX or PSP game and the game prompts for **△**, you need to press the ++"X"++ button (north, :material-gamepad-circle-up:), since the north button is labeled **△** on PlayStation controllers, as explained in the table above.

+    Please be aware that **many PortMaster games** are hard-wired to consider your device as an **Xbox controller**.
+Hence, the games will give you **Xbox-style prompts**.
+Consequently, if a PortMaster game prompts for you to press the south button, chances are it will ask you to press **A**, however, it might be required for you to press ++"B"++ instead.
+We understand that this is counterintuitive, however,  it is still the **correct mapping by position**.

+    ### Switch A/B and X/Y for ports

+    If you struggle with Xbox-style prompts of a ports game, it is possible to **break the correct cardinal mapping** and enforce an **incorrect cardinal mapping** which maps the buttons **by label** instead.
+This can **only** be set on a per-game basis in the *Ports* section:

+    * Go to the *Ports* section and pick the game you want to play with broken cardinal mapping
+    * Hold the button which launches the game (++"A"++ or ++"B"++, depending on your setup) to bring up the game menu
+    * Go to *Advanced Game Options*
+    * Find *Switch A/B and X/Y* and turn it *on*

+    Be aware that this will make some games hardly playable since all the actions are in the wrong place now.

 ## The ++"Function"++ button